 Michigan-based Petoskey Plastics Inc. is moving forward with plans to add more than two dozen jobs at a Hartford City operation.
-The recycling company received a 10-year, $6.2 million tax abatement from the city council.
+The recycling company received a 10-year, $6.2 million tax abatement from the Common Council.
 April 9, 2014

 HARTFORD CITY, Ind. – Pioneering recycling, plastic film, bag and resin manufacturer Petoskey Plastics continues to expand its Hartford City operations in response to growth in its recycling services and product lines.
 The Hartford City Council paved the way for the company's added capital improvement by this week approving a 10-year, $6.2 million tax abatement.
 The investment is expected to eventually create up to 26 new jobs at the Hartford City facility.

 Petoskey's investment will be used to upgrade and enhance recycling operations and provide capacity to increase manufacturing of products with recycled plastic content.
 Additionally, Petoskey will refurbish the rail spur that services the facility, allowing for more efficient and sustainable transport of raw materials to the plant.

 The announcement comes on the heels of a $9.7 million expansion completed in 2013 that added 80 new jobs at the Hartford City plant and solidifies Petoskey's commitment to Hartford City, said President and CEO Paul Keiswetter.
 “As consumers and businesses focus more on recycling and green products, we are gearing up to meet the growing demand,” added Keiswetter.
 “We have a great team here, and we're pleased to expand our partnership with the City of Hartford City in helping to boost the local economy.”